microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/windowssetting.md

 Following are the step by step instructions on how to find the corresponding device for a given *windowsDeviceId*:

 - Use the [List Windows settings stored in cloud](../api/usersettings-list-windows.md) API to list all the settings for the user.
-- Find the device profile related settings.
-As shown in the example above, the *payloadType* property of such settings will be `windows.data.platform.backuprestore.deviceprofile`.
+- Find the device profile related setting.
+As shown in the example above, the *payloadType* property of device profile setting will be `windows.data.platform.backuprestore.deviceprofile`.
 - Decode the *payload* of each setting instance to get the *profileIds* and corresponding *deviceDisplayNames*.
 - Find the *profileId* matching with the *windowsDeviceId* of the **windowsSetting** of type `backup` to identify the corresponding device.